 3.2.1.1 The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji shall establish primary aviation legislation in accordance with section 1 of Appendix 1.

-3.2.1.2Recommendation. — The Civil Aviation Authority of Fiji should establish an enforcement policy that specifies the conditions and circumstances under which service providers with an SMS are allowed to deal with, and resolve, events involving certain safety issues, internally, within the context of their SMS and to the satisfaction of the Civil Aviation Authority of Fiji.

 3.2.2 Specific operating regulations

 3.2.2.1The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji shall establish specific operating regulations in accordance with section 2 of Appendix 1.